hainnsolo/privacies/P. Natalie Hoaries_Channel_Privacy.md

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request is retained on your device and is not collected by me in any way

-The app does use third party services that may collect information used to identify you.
+The channel does use third party services that may collect information used to identify you.

-Link to privacy policy of third party service providers used by the app
+Link to privacy policy of third party service providers used by the channel

 Cookies:

 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your device internal memory.

 This Service does not use these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
+However, the channel may use third party code and libraries that use “cookies” to collection information and to improve their services.
 You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.

 Service Providers: